wazo-platform/wazo-doc/source/administration/recordings/recording_campaigns.rst

 Introduction
 ============

-In order to improve reception quality in a call center, it can be useful record some calls to help agents improving their communication skills.
-It becomes possible thanks to the recording campaigns, whose goal is to record all the calls on a specific queue for a given period of time.
-Creating several campaigns will allow to monitor several queues at once.
-A campaign will automatically stop when its end date is reached, and its recordings are easily accessible.
+In order to improve the reception quality of a call center and help agents improve their communication skills, it can be useful to record some calls.
+This becomes possible with the use of recording campaigns, whose goal is to record all the calls on a specific queue for a given period of time.
+Creating several campaigns will allow you to monitor several queues at once.
+A campaign will automatically stop when its end date is reached.
+Campaign recordings in XiVO are easily accessible through the web interface.

 Campaign management
 ===================